 My friend Leo told me that he always faces a conflict when shopping for jazz records.
 He wants to show love for working musicians by buying their newer recordings, but then, he could always just pick up another Miles Davis album and know it’s going to be ridiculously good.

-The live performances were recorded in a single day in February of 1969 by a top-flight band, a veritable who’s who of jazz fusion.
-Wayne Shorter played soprano sax, in a style closer to Coltrane than Kenny G. The teenaged John McLaughlin played electric guitar — he had met Miles for the first time the night before, and he gave the performance of his career.
+The live performances were recorded in a single day in February of 1969 by a top-flight band, a veritable Who’s Who of jazz fusion.
+Wayne Shorter played soprano sax, in a style closer to Coltrane than Kenny G. The teenaged John McLaughlin played electric guitar — he had met Miles for the first time the night before.
 The rhythm section was another pair of teenagers, bassist Dave Holland and drummer Tony Williams.
 Both of these guys were already dazzling virtuosos, but Miles had them play extremely simple, repetitive, uninteresting parts.
 Had this album been made twenty years later, my guess is that he probably would have used sampled bass loops and a drum machine.
 In another particularly futuristic choice, Miles included three keyboard players: Chick Corea and Herbie Hancock, both on electric piano, and Joe Zawinul on organ.

 Repetition of musical material is nothing new.
-Mozart used the “A, B, A again” structure for dozens, if not hundreds, of his compositions.
-What’s new about In A Silent Way is that the A sections are perfectly identical copies, not just repeat performances of the same score.
-Copying and pasting recordings has become a common music production technique in the computer era, but there was nothing ordinary about it in 1969.
-And while copying and pasting has become a mainstream idea, contemporary producers usually copy and paste single phrases.
+Mozart used the “A, B, A again” structure for dozens of his compositions.
+What’s new about In A Silent Way is that the A sections are not just repeat performances of the same music, but perfectly identical copies.
+Exact duplication of audio has become a common music production technique in the computer era, but there was nothing ordinary about it in 1969.
+Also, when contemporary producers copy and paste stuff, they usually do single phrases or sections.
 It’s rare to duplicate such long passages.

 In 2001 Columbia released the unedited recordings from the Silent Way sessions.
-Miles nerds got to hear firsthand what had gone into the album and what got cut.
-Side one, “Shhh/Peaceful”, was originally a conventional sixties jazz tune by Joe Zawinul, a complex melody played in unison on the horns, followed by a solo section.
+We got to hear firsthand what had gone into the album and what got cut.
+As it turns out, “Shhh/Peaceful” was originally a conventional sixties jazz tune by Joe Zawinul, a complex melody played in unison on the horns, followed by a solo section.
 The final edit cuts the melody entirely, jumping from a short ambient intro right into the first beat of the solos.
 Poor Joe Zawinul was probably pretty upset at having his entire composition wind up on the cutting room floor.
 In interviews he also griped that Miles reworked the solo sections, replacing their chord progression with a simple, open-ended D pedal.
 Listening now, I side with Miles.
 The frenetic density of Zawinul’s writing hasn’t aged well.
 To my ears it sounds anxious and underdeveloped.
 Miles made the tune more spacious, groove-oriented and repetitive, more like modern dance music than sixties jazz.
-The original composition was severely dated, but the groove it inspired is timeless.
+Zawinul’s original composition was severely dated, but the groove it inspired is timeless.

 My single favorite trumpet-playing moment of Miles’ career occurs at around 4:18 into “Shhh/Peaceful.”
-He’s playing a phrase that winds up and down the chromatic scale.
-You expect it to land on the tonic D, but instead he plays E flat, the most dissonant possible note in the western tuning system.
-You think it might be an accident, but then Miles deliberately repeats the E flat and holds it out.
+He’s playing a phrase that steps up and down the chromatic scale.
+You expect the phrase to land on the tonic D, but instead Miles ends it on E flat, the most dissonant possible note in the key.
+You think it might have been accidental, but then Miles deliberately repeats the E flat and holds it out.
 What begins as hair-raising dissonance ends up convincing you of its exotic beauty.